 Sometimes a tooth is significantly decayed or the tooth is fractured deeply.
 In these cases, bacteria is able to penetrate the pulp of the tooth, which is where the nerves and blood vessels are contained.
 In these cases, a root canal is required.
-Watch the video to learn more about whether a root canal might be right for you.

 What is a Root Canal?

 The Root Canal is a very common dental procedure that is actually performed upwards of 15 million times a year.
 This simple, but effective, treatment can save your current teeth and possibly curtail the need of dental implants or bridges in the future.

 IN the center of your tooth is a collection of blood vessels, called the pulp, that helps to build the surrounding tooth.
 Trauma to the tooth, cracks, chips and decay or repeated dental procedures can cause infection to the pulp.
 Typically infection can be presented by sensitivity to temperature and pain within the tooth and gums.
 You will usually notice this and call a dentist for help alleviating that pain.